useperform/perform/docs/tutorial/contact.rst

    Read the :doc:`extending entities documentation <../more/extending-entities>` for a look into how it works.

-Now update the database schema.
-You'll notice that the ``perform_contact_message`` table has been removed, and replaced with a table for the new message entity.
+Now update the database schema, where you'll notice creation of a table for the new message entity.
+With the ``--complete`` flag, the existing ``perform_contact_message`` table will be removed.

 .. code-block:: bash

-   ./bin/console doctrine:schema:update --force --dump-sql
+   ./bin/console doctrine:schema:update --force --dump-sql --complete

 Extending the contact form
 --------------------------